Is it a Harry or a Harriet?

 In females the sex organ is directly adjacent to the anus.
-Females will also have a row of nipples along each side within the tummy fur.
-These are often hard to see but show as small pink spots if you have the chance to look carefully.
+Both sexes have a row of nipples along each side within the tummy fur.

 In babies, it can be difficult to tell sexes apart due to the small size.
 Little boy's bits start off in the same place as little girl's bits and slowly move towards the chin as they grow.
 Beyond the baby stage, the rule of thumb is that if you look and can't tell for certain, it's probably a female.
 If you're desperate to name the little scrap then choose something that can be modified genderwise.
 Somewhere around this area is a very large, very masculine hog going by the name of Rosie.
 Yes, well, we all make mistakes.